Understanding

 User intent

 User intent is the broader goal behind a query.
-Someone typing "cancel plan" is not looking for a phrase match.
-They are trying to complete an account action quickly and with confidence.
+Someone typing "gift for dad" is not looking for a phrase match.
+They are trying to find a relevant product quickly and with confidence.

 Semantic intent